 Hike during the day and camp 1-night under the stars to experience a little bit more of what the Grampians Peaks Trail has to offer.
-Choose from two 2-day hike options and explore the ancient, rugged landscape of Gariwerd.
-Both itineraries require a car shuffle from start to finish.
+Choose from three 2-day hike options and explore the ancient, rugged landscape of Gariwerd.
+All itineraries require a car shuffle from start to finish.
 If you only have one vehicle, contact a Grampians Peaks Trail Licensed Tour Operator for transport services or visit Brambuk the National Park and Cultural Centre for other pick-up or hiking options.

 For your safety, having enough water along the Grampians Peaks Trail for hydration and cooking is so important.
 Our water information and availability page includes the locations (with latitude and longitude references) of serviced water tanks.
 All water tanks along the trail are untreated.
 So you need a safe way to treat water for drinking.

 When planning this incredible hike, read the important Grampians Peaks Trail Plan and Prepare Guide.